Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-external-link"></i> Where the from

 The AutoConnect menu appears when you access the **AutoConnect root path**.
-It is assigned to "**/_ac**" located on ESP8266 *local IP address* by default.
+It is assigned "**/_ac**" located on ESP8266 *local IP address* by default.
 This location can be changed in the sketch.
 The following screen will appear at access to `http://{localIP}/_ac` as the root path.
 This is the statistics of the current WiFi connection.
-You can access the menu from the here. (e.g. `http://192.168.244.1/_ac` for SoftAP mode.)
-To invoke the menu tap <i class="fa fa-bars"></i> at right on top.
+You can access the menu from the here, to invoke it tap <i class="fa fa-bars"></i> at right on top. (e.g. `http://192.168.244.1/_ac` for SoftAP mode.)

 <img src="../images/ac.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />